Resources are available to help everyone get access

 Access is being able to afford devices in the first place.

-- Find a nonprofit that provides free or low-cost devices.
+- Find a nonprofit that provides cheap or free phones, computers and tablets for seniors.
 National nonprofits include Computers with Causes, The On It Foundation, PCs for People, and Alliance for Technology Refurbishing and Reuse.
 Make sure to search your area for local nonprofits as well.

 - Check with your neighborhood senior center.
 Almost every city has one.
-They can offer suggestions, but may also have devices and internet available for free use.
+They can offer suggestions, but may also have free computers, phones and internet available for use.
 Some even have free technology classes.

 - Go to your local library.
 They usually have devices to use at the library, but some also lend out devices.